Hezron-Jahmia-Presci/mini-regulatory-report-assistant/backend/README.md

 - Ensure the SQLite file has write permissions.
 - If translations fail, the original outcome is returned.
 - You can test endpoints via **Postman**, **curl**, or **FastAPI Swagger UI** at `http://127.0.0.1:8000/docs`.
+- ⚙️ Copy `.env.example` to `.env` and fill in your own environment variables before running the backend.